OutSystems/docs-odc/src/eap/building-apps/mobile/app-shield/obfuscate-custom-rules.md

 preserve class com.outsystems.MyClass2 ;
 ```

-Then you want to obfuscate a given class while preserving some of its members.
+Then, you want to obfuscate a given class while preserving some of its members.

 ```
 # Started by obfuscating all classes